 - During Q2 2021, Carey Electric redeemed US\$1.0 million of the preferred units at par, in accordance with their operating agreement.
 Subsequent to December 31, 2021 Carey Electric redeemed an additional US\$1.0 million of the preferred units at par.
-The resulting total that is invested as of the date of this release is US\$15.0 million, inclusive of preferred and common equity. - Based on unaudited financial results and due to a softer Q4 2021 than in the prior year, Alaris is expecting a negative 5% reset for 2022.
+The resulting total that is invested as of the date of this release of Alaris' financial statements for the year, ended December 31, 2021, which was March 9, 2022, is US\$15.0 million, inclusive of preferred and common equity. - Based on unaudited financial results and due to a softer Q4 2021 than in the prior year, Alaris is expecting a negative 5% reset for 2022.